materiaraiding/materiaraiding-old/_ultimate/uwu.md

 Four nails will spawn, orient yourself so the closest two nails are north.
 One Healer will get {% glossary Searing Wind %}, take this to relative south and stay on the wall, top yourself up as necessary and focus boss.

-{: .damage }
 Ranged will split and bait {% glossary Eruptions %} at SE and SW, moving up to hit each nail twice with a {% glossary Eruptions %}, this will cause the nails to grow.
 Once the nails have been hit twice, destroy them in the following order.

 ![](./assets/images/diagrams/nails.png)

+Correctly destroying nails in order will force the Ifrit dash pattern to occur in a predictable pattern.
+This is a very tight DPS window and you will need to ensure you weaken the nails to ensure you can kill them quickly once they are fully grown.

 {: .note }
 If this is done correctly, the boss will now be awakened.

-Get ready for heavy raidwides.
+Get ready for heavy raidwides as Ifrit will use another set of

-Tanks now pull the boss between the two raid markers closest to relative north against the wall.
-Ranged will go SE relative boss and begin baits for {% glossary Eruptions %} rejoining the group counter-clockwise on the wall.
+Tanks now pull the boss between the two raid markers closest to relative north set during nails against the wall.
+Ranged will go SE of relative north and begin baits for {% glossary Eruptions %} rejoining the group counter-clockwise on the wall.

 {: .healers }
-One Healer will get {% glossary Searing Wind %}, go to WEST relative party and party to burn down boss.
+One Healer will get {% glossary Searing Wind %}, go to WEST relative party and wait for debuff to expire.
 Healer to rejoin party when debuff drops.

 If DPS is good, you will phase just as the second healer gets {% glossary Searing Wind %}.
 Second {% glossary Searing Wind %} should be run-out of the party either south or east if you are about to skip dashes.